The number of primes in short intervals and numerical calculations for Harman's sieve

-\begin{remark} One may use existing results on higher power moments of zeta function to get a minor improvement.
-For example, it is possible to use Heath--Brown's twelfth power moment \cite{HB12} together with Hölder's inequality (or results in [\cite{TYexponentpairs}, Section 2.1]) and mean value theorem to get an improvement on [\cite{HarmanBOOK}, Lemmas 7.9 and 7.10] which are essential in proving Lemma~\ref{l22}.
+holds for $\nu=2 \theta-1$. \end{lemma} \begin{remark} For $\theta > \frac{11}{21} \approx 0.5238$, the third condition in Lemma~\ref{l23} can be simplified to $\alpha_2 < \frac{1}{3}$. \end{remark} \begin{remark} One may use existing results on higher power moments of zeta function to get a minor improvement.
+For example, it is possible to use Heath-Brown's twelfth power moment \cite{HB12} together with Hölder's inequality (or results in [\cite{TYexponentpairs}, Section 2.1]) and mean value theorem to get an improvement on [\cite{HarmanBOOK}, Lemmas 7.9 and 7.10] which are essential in proving Lemma~\ref{l22}.
 Here we don't consider about them for the sake of simplicity. \end{remark}